Linaro/lava/doc/v2/device-integration.rst

 every device to fully comply or such labs will quickly deteriorate, generating unreliable results.

-These guidelines describe device behaviour as a whole.
+These guidelines describe device behavior as a whole.
 This is a combination of the device hardware and the firmware.
 Some devices support replacing the firmware.
 Sometimes this can aid automation, sometimes is can cause more problems and complexity.